U.S. HHS chief vows to protect abortion access, but says much depends on states - NewsBreak

 U.S. Health and Human Services Secretary Xavier Becerra pledged Tuesday to work to preserve abortion access in the aftermath of the U.S. Supreme Court’s “despicable” decision overturning Roe v.
 Wade — though the department’s specific actions will depend on how states seeking to limit abortion access proceed.

-Becerra said HHS would enforce federal laws to ensure federally approved abortion pills — which must be obtained by prescription — remain available, and that those accepting federal funds provide abortion services in circumstances laid out under federal policy.
+Becerra said HHS would enforce federal laws to ensure that federally approved abortion pills — which must be obtained by prescription — remain available and that those accepting federal funds provide abortion services in circumstances laid out under federal policy.

 He did not rule out other actions the department may pursue, including providing abortions on federal lands in Republican-led states that ban or greatly limit abortions, or filing suits challenging state laws that ban access to medication abortion.